frcepeda/LetsCrate/README.md

 To avoid having to type your credentials every time you want to run this command, make an alias in your .bashrc file with something like this:

-`alias letscrate = "/path/to/script/LetsCrate.rb -l 'username:password'"`
+`alias letscrate = "/path/to/LetsCrate.rb -l 'username:password'"`

 IDs
 ---

 An ID is a 5 digit identifier used internally by Let's Crate.
-To know the ID of your files, use the "-a" option to list them with their respective URLs and IDs.
+To know the ID of your files, use the "--ids" option to list them with their respective URLs and IDs when executing any command.

+For example, you can list all your crates and files with their IDs by typing `letscrate -l login:credentials -a --ids`

 Generally, you don't need to know the ID of a file, but if you do, you can use it instead of the name of the files/crates (it's faster).